Haier: History

-The origins of Haier date back long before the actual founding of the company.
-In the 1920s, a refrigerator factory was built in Qingdao to supply the Chinese market.
+The origins of Haier date back to a refrigerator factory built in Qingdao to supply the Chinese market in the 1920s.
 After the 1949 establishment of the People's Republic of China, the factory was then taken over and turned into a state-owned enterprise.

 By the 1980s, the factory had a debt of over CN¥1.4 million and suffered from dilapidated infrastructure, poor management, and lack of quality controls, resulting from the planned economic system and relevant policies.
 Production had slowed, rarely surpassing 80 refrigerators a month, and the factory was close to bankruptcy.
 The Qingdao government hired a young assistant city-manager, Zhang Ruimin, responsible for a number of city-owned appliance companies.
 Zhang was appointed the managing director of the factory in 1984.

 Founding

-Haier had been founded as Qingdao Refrigerator Co. in 1984.
+Haier was founded as Qingdao Refrigerator Co. in 1984.
 With China opening up to world markets, foreign corporations began searching for partnerships in China.
 One of these, Germany's refrigerator company Liebherr, entered into a joint-venture contract with Qingdao Refrigerator Co., offering technology and equipment to its Chinese counterpart.
 Refrigerators were to be manufactured under the name of Qindao-Liebherr (琴島-利勃海爾 (琴岛—利勃海尔, Qíndǎo—lìbó hǎi'ěr)).
 The current brand "Haier" came from the last two syllables of the Chinese transliteration of Liebherr (lìbó hǎi'ěr).

 The installation of Liebherr's equipment and technology was accompanied by new quality control and management processes.
 By 1986, Qingdao Refrigerator had returned to profitability and grew in sales at an average of 83 percent annually.
-Between 1984 and 2000 sales grew from CNY ¥3.5 million to ¥40.5 billion.
+Between 1984 and 2000, sales grew from CNY ¥3.5 million to ¥40.5 billion.

 In 1988, the municipal government asked Haier to take over some of the city's other ailing appliance manufacturers.
 The company assumed control of Qingdao Electroplating Company (manufacturing microwave ovens).
 In 1991, the company changed its name to "Qingdao Haier Group" and acquired Qingdao Air Conditioner Plant and Qingdao Freezer.
 The company's name was simplified to its current name "Haier" in 1992.
 In 1995, the company took over Qingdao Red Star Electronics Co., a washing machine manufacturer, along with five of its subsidiaries.
 Haier acquired seven companies between 1995 and 1997, and began exporting to foreign markets.